Democracy’s Faith in the Potential of Man | Horace M. Kallen

 Kallen’s concept of cultural pluralism affirmed that each ethnic and cultural group in the United States had a unique contribution to make to the variety and richness of American culture, and thus provided a rationale for those Jews who wish to preserve their Jewish cultural identity in the American melting pot.

 Mario Palmieri states in The Philosophy of Fascism, as Mussolini said the 17th of November, 1922:

 “We want to uplift the people materially and spiritually, but not because we think that number, mass, quantity may create some special types of civilization in the future.
 We leave this type of ideology to those who profess themselves priests of this mysterious religion.”

-Horace M. Kallen gives a contrasting reply to the Duce as representative of the democratic ideal:
+Horace M. Kallen gives a contrasting reply to Mussolini as representative of the democratic ideal:

 “I have been accused more than once and from opposed quarters of an undue, a utopian, faith in the possibilities of intelligence and in education as a correlate of intelligence.
 At all events I did not invent this faith.
 I acquired it from my surroundings as far as those surroundings were animated by the democratic spirit.”